-Because lowering a long TTL in the DNS record does not immediately purge cached values in other nameservers, it’s important to check (and lower, if necessary) this setting well in advance of any changes, including a site launch.
-And verify it again on the morning of launch.
+Lowering a long TTL in the DNS record does not immediately purge cached values in other nameservers.
+It is important to check the TTL for a DNS record well in advance of any changes including a site launch, and lower it if necessary.
+The TTL should be verified again on the morning of a site launch.

 Checking the current TTL